freepress/internet2016/_posts/blog/2016-03-02-trump-mistreatment-press-people-of-color.md

 ---
 layout: blogpost_single
 headerimg: blog-trump-press.jpg
-title: "The Trump Campaign's Mistreatment of the Press and Protesters"
+title: "The Trump Campaign's Mistreatment of the Press and People of Color"
 teaser: "Media pens don’t make anyone safer.
 But they do make it difficult for journalists to document acts of racial profiling, harassment and conflict — and that makes everyone less safe."
 thumbnail: thumbnail-blog-mistreatment.svg
 author: <strong>Katherine Fuchs</strong>